Getting application logs#

 You can configure its behavior with the icons along the top above the log lines.

-The icon with the three lines with the middle line offset (the third from the left) controls which container you’re looking at.
+The first drop-down menu allows you to select which container’s logs to view.
 If your application has multiple containers in its pods (if, for example, it has a sidecar container such as a Cloud SQL Auth Proxy), you may have to select the container with the interesting application logs.
 By default, the alphabetically first container is shown.

 The Argo CD log viewer is very limited and cannot show very much history.